zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Bill: Surprise!
 I brought you here to this beautifu l spot for a romantic picnic.
 I have a very special question to ask you.

 Madison: Oh, that’s so sweet.
-Did you remember to b ring a picnic blanket?
+Did you remember to bring a picnic blanket?

 Bill: I did.
 I have everything we’ll need in this p icnic basket.

 Madison: Don’t put it down there.
 There are ants.
-Y ou should put it on the blanket.
+You should put it on the blanket.

 Bill: Yes, you’re right.